geraldWaga92/geraldWaga92/README.md

 - 👋 Hi, I’m @geraldWaga92
-- 👀 I’m interested in technology exploring other places
+- 👀 I’m interested in technology and exploring other places
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate or exchange pointers with other developers
 - 📫 How to reach me, I'm still creating my twitter account